BitcoinSchema/1sat-ordinals/fungible-tokens/bsv-21.md

 ## Burning Tokens

-Tokens are permanently removed from circulating supply with the `burn` operation.
+Tokens are explicitly and permanently removed from circulating supply with the `burn` operation.

 ### Burn Operation